-While a free and perpetual grant of the 5R permissions by means of an "open license" qualifies a creative work to be described as open content, many open licenses place requirements (e.g., mandating that derivative works adopt a certain license) and restrictions (e.g., prohibiting "commercial" use) on users as a condition of the grant of the 5R permissions.
-The inclusion of requirements and restrictions in open licenses make open content less open than it would be without these requirements and restrictions.
+While a free and perpetual grant of the 5R permissions using an "open license" qualifies a creative work to be described as open content, many open licenses place requirements (e.g., mandating that derivative works adopt a certain license) and restrictions (e.g., prohibiting "commercial" use) on users as a condition of the grant of the 5R permissions.
+The inclusion of requirements and restrictions in open licenses makes open content less open than it would be without these requirements and restrictions.

 Generally speaking, while the choice by open content publishers to use licenses that include requirements and restrictions can optimize their ability to accomplish their own local goals, the choice typically harms the global goals of the broader open content community.

 Poor Technical Choices Make Open Content Less Open